jasmineMLewis/Linguistic-Written-Works-Of-Arts/certifications/scrum-fundamentals-certification/study-guide/part-ii-principles/scrum-fundamentals-certification-part-ii-principles.md

 <br/>

-As I study to complete the SCRUMstudy's [Scrum Fundamentals Certification (SFC)](https://www.scrumstudy.com/certification/scrum-fundamentals-certified), I will compile my notes into a articles articles and share them with everyone.
+As I study to complete the SCRUMstudy's [Scrum Fundamentals Certification (SFC)](https://www.scrumstudy.com/certification/scrum-fundamentals-certified), I will compile study notes into a articles and share them with everyone.
 Yep-pey :)

 *Let the page-turning commence!*